McMahon arrived as a political operator, not an education lifer

 One of the most revealing parts of McMahon's record is that losing in court did not make the strategy disappear.
 AP later reported that the Supreme Court allowed the administration's layoff plan to move forward again in July 2025, reopening the path for deeper cuts.

-That matters because it shows the story was never just one bad memo or one overreach.
 The project was persistent: make the department smaller, weaker, and more uncertain until its core functions are easier to ignore or move elsewhere.